Mayor's Program Prioritization 2018-20

-The Taking Charge Program Prioritization for 2012-13 has been updated to reflect changes in services as we review programs as part of the City's 2012-13 budget.
-Review a list of those changes.
+The Taking Charge Program Prioritization for 2018-20 is being updated to reflect changes in services as we review programs as part of the City's 2018-20 budget.

 Click on the column headers to sort.
 Shift + click to sort by multiple columns.

 The original program prioritization was developed in face-to-face meetings of citizens and city staff.
 The general public also contributed through telephone and on-line surveys conducted over the last three years.

 The City's programs are listed in priority order.
 As explained in more detail on the Outcome Budgeting - How It Works page, programs with the lowest numbers are the city highest priorities with the exception of Tier 0 programs.